Loanwords in Japanese: False friends and wasei-eigo

 Similarly, gairaigo, while making Japanese easier to learn for foreign students in some cases, can also cause problems due to independent semantic progression.
 For example, English "stove", from which sutōbu (ストーブ) is derived, has multiple meanings.
 Americans often use the word to mean a cooking appliance, and are thus surprised when Japanese take it to mean a space heater (such as a wood-burning stove).
 The Japanese term for a cooking stove is another gairaigo term, (レンジ, renji), from the English "range"; a gas stove is a (ガスレンジ, gasurenji).

 Additionally, Japanese combines words in ways that are uncommon in English.
 As an example, left over is a baseball term for a hit that goes over the left-fielder's head rather than uneaten food saved for a later meal.
 This is a term that appears to be a loan but is actually wasei-eigo.

-It is sometimes difficult for students of Japanese to distinguish among gairaigo, giseigo (onomatopoeia), and gitaigo (ideophones: words that represent the manner of an action, like "zigzag" in English — jiguzagu ジグザグ in Japanese), which are also written in katakana.
+It is sometimes difficult for students of Japanese to distinguish between gairaigo, giseigo (onomatopoeia) and gitaigo (ideophones: words that represent the manner of an action, like "zigzag" in English — jiguzagu ジグザグ in Japanese), which are also written in katakana.

 Wasei-eigo presents more difficulties for Japanese and learners of Japanese as such words, once entered the lexicon, combine to form any number of potentially confusing combinations.
 For example, the loanwords chance, pink, erotic, over, down, up, in, my, and boom have all entered wasei-eigo lexicon, combining with Japanese words and other English loanwords to produce any number of combination words and phrases.
 'Up', or appu, is famously combined with other words to convey an increase or improvement, such as seiseki appu (increased results) and raifu appu (improved quality of life).
 'My', or mai, also regularly appears in advertisements for any number and genre of items.
 From "My Fanny" toilet paper to "My Hand" electric hand drills, mai serves as a common advertising tool.
 Infamously, the beverage brand Calpis sold a product named mai pisu or 'my piss' for a short time.